run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-global-manager.md

 - Control action,

-- Access to information on supporting and dependent CIs, the Change schedule, and known error information from vendors
+- Access to information on supporting and dependent CI, the Change schedule and known error information from vendors

 Example of an EPL that correlates between
 4biz Inventory and Nagios events: \@Description ('For any Nagios event that